YINI-lang/YINI-spec/README.md

 ## Key Features
 Ten key features below:

-- ✅ **Clean and minimalistic syntax** — easy to write and read.
+- ✅ **Clean and minimalistic syntax** — avoids visual noise, easy to write and read.
 - ✅ **Typing support** for: Strings, Numbers, Booleans, Lists (Arrays), and Nulls.
 - ✅ **Combines structure and simplicity** — more expressive than INI, less verbose than JSON, YAML, or TOML.
 - ✅ **True section nesting** using intuitive markers (`#` or `~`).
 - ✅ **Indentation-independent structure** — no indentation pitfalls.
-- ✅ **Human readability first**, yet machine-friendly.
+- ✅ **Human readability first** — prioritizes clarity over cleverness — yet machine-friendly.
 - ✅ **Flexible Boolean literals**, including: `true`, `false`, `on`, `off`, `yes`, `no` (case-insensitive).
 - ✅ **Strict and lenient parsing modes** — suitable for both tooling and hand-edited configs.
 - ✅ `=` for standard assignment, with optional `:` syntax for list-style values (colon-based lists).